exegesis-js/exegesis/docs/Exegesis Plugins.md

   and plugins access to the body and parameters if required, but also means if no one asks for the parameters or the body, we won't bother to parse them.
-However, to make writing controllers easier, if they have not be parsed by this point, Exegesis explicitly parses them and stores them in `context.params` and `context.requestBody`.
+However, to make writing controllers easier, if they have not be parsed by this point Exegesis explicitly parses them and stores them in `context.params` and `context.requestBody`.
 - **Controller** - Exegesis calls into a controller to run business logic associated with the resource being accessed.